 She’arim believes in three pillars around which our curriculum is based:

 She’arim is a community, where relationships play as important a role in learning as facts.
 She’arim values the close-knit community of students and their families – She’arim is like one big family, and that closeness is one of its great assets.

-Along with Judaism and family, She’arim believes it is ultimately important for children to have enjoyable and meaningful moments at Hebrew school.
+Along with Judaism and family, She’arim believes it is ultimately important for children to have enjoyable and meaningful moments while engaging with their Jewish community.
 Beyond any facts and words a child may learn in She’arim, we want to impart a love of Mishkan Ha’am’s community and a love of being Jewish.